The HEARTFELT Study (HEARTFELT)

 Detailed Description

-The study design is a nested crossover randomization between:
+The study design is a crossover randomization between:

-• Standard care (control), 162 days: The device is installed in the home and captures data but no health alerts are sent, and the RPMC does not receive measurement data from the device.
-Measurement data and health alerts are generated and stored for review at the end of the study period to correlate with health issues which occurred during usual care.
+• Standard care (control), 162 days: The device is installed in the home and captures data but no health alerts are sent, and the RPMP does not receive data from the device.
+(Health alerts are generated and stored for review at the end of the study period to correlate with health issues which occurred during usual care).

 At the completion of both crossover arms, patients will be offered the opportunity to keep the device for as long as the study remains active (potentially up to an additional 4 years, for those patients recruited early in the study).
-During this long-term follow-up, the device will be placed in "RPMC + Direct-to-patient health alerts" mode (intervention), with randomized 100-day periods where the device is switched into "Standard care" mode (control), not closer than 170 days from the end of one control interval to the beginning of the next.
+During this long-term follow-up, the device will be placed in "Intervention" mode, with randomized 100-day periods where the device is switched into "Standard care" mode (control).

 Study Type